vikejs/bati/BOILERPLATES.md

 `files/` folder can contain special `$*.ts` files which, contrary to other files which are [mostly](https://github.com/batijs/bati/blob/main/boilerplates/README.md) copied as-is, are interpreted.

-> [!TIP]
+> [!NOTE]
 > When generating the proper filename of the destination file, the `$` and `.ts` parts are removed.
 > For instance, `$vite.config.ts.ts` is renamed `vite.config.ts`, or `$package.json.ts` is renamed `package.json`.

 Those files MUST export a default function which returns either a `string` or `undefined` (or some serializable object for `.json` files).
-If the function returns `undefined`, nothing happens (existing file is not altered, and no empty file created).
+If the function returns `undefined`, nothing happens (existing file is not altered, and no empty file is created).

 ```ts
 // files/$vite.config.ts.ts